 We're celebrating the beginning of a turn for the better in the Chesapeake’s fish and crab habitat.
 Oyster restoration is beginning to make a difference and it can be seen in the return of healthy populations of popular reef fish.

 We want to celebrate this return, keep it growing, and give Maryland Department of Natural Resources (DNR) some data on recreational fishing opportunities around these restoration projects.
-Join us for a tournament that focuses on three restoration reef areas:
+Join us for a tournament that focuses on six restoration reef areas:

 ENTRY FEE: $50 Includes entry, lines out, party food, and giveaways.
-Register Prior to September 15th to be guaranteed a free fishing tournament shirt.
+Register Prior to September 1 to be guaranteed a free fishing tournament shirt.